 - 1. Using the Server Explorer in the IDE, create an enterprise server region on which to run compiled applications.
 Select the template most appropriate for your CICS, IMS, or JCL application.
 Associate the new enterprise server region with your project.
-See To create a new enterprise server for details. - 2.
+See To create a new enterprise server in your Enterprise Developer documentation for details. - 2.
 Configure the enterprise server region to match the configuration provided in the xml-filename.xml file.
-See Configuring the Server Instance Environment for details.
+See Configuring the Server Instance Environment in your Enterprise Developer documentation for details.